frehner/modern-guide-to-packaging-js-library/README.md

 1. Defines what can and cannot be imported from your library, and what the name of it is.
 If it's not listed in `exports`, then developers cannot `import`/`require` it.
 2. Allows you to change which file is imported based on conditions you define, such as "Was the file `import`ed or `require`d?
 Do they want a `development` or `production` version of my library?" etc.

 There are some good docs from the [NodeJS team](https://nodejs.org/api/packages.html#package-entry-points) and the [Webpack team](https://webpack.js.org/guides/package-exports/) on the possibilities here.
-If at all possible, try to have at least a format similar to the following:
+Here is an example that covers some common use-cases:

 ```json
 {